-S. Particulars Estimated utilisation of Net Proceeds and the proceeds from the Pre-IPO Placement No i ai ucuiai s and the proceeds from the Pre-IPO Placement Fiscal 2022 Fiscal 2023 1.
-Repayment/prepayment of certain financial facilities availed by our Company 1,400.00 1,400.00 - 2.
-Funding working capital requirements 900.00 500.00 400.00
+S. No Particulars Amount to be financed from the Net Proceeds and the proceeds from the Pre-IPO Estimated utilisation the proceeds from the Fiscal 2022 Placement 1.
+Repayment/prepayment of certain 1,400.00 1,400.00 -

 ^{} Our Company, in consultation with the BRLMs, has undertaken a Pre-IPO Placement of Equity Shares aggregating to ₹ 1,000 million.
 The size of the Fresh Issue has been reduced by ₹ 1,000 million pursuant to the Pre-IPO Placement.
-Accordingly, the Fresh Issue size is up to ₹ 2,000 million s.
-Particulars Estimated utilisation of Net Proceeds and the proceeds from the Pre-IPO Placement No i ai ucuiai s and the proceeds from the Pre-IPO Placement Fiscal 2023 of our Company 3.
-General corporate purposes (1) [•] [•] [•] Total Net Proceeds [•] [•] [•]
+Accordingly, the Fresh Issue size is up to ₹ 2,000 million